mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 Save Result
   If enabled the result will be saved as a NeXus file in the default save directory.

+Tiled Plot
+  Produces a tiled plot of the output workspaces generated.

 Monte Carlo Error Calculation - Number Of Iterations The number of iterations to perform in the Monte Carlo routine for error